Air digital asset management alternatives: Which DAM is best for your brand?

 2. Brandfolder: For enterprise businesses

 Brandfolder is a digital asset management (DAM) system designed with enterprise businesses in mind.
-It offers a range of admin features that help large teams manage assets, maintain brand consistency, and track usage.
+It offers extensive features that help large teams manage assets, maintain brand consistency, and track usage.
 For example, you can monitor downloads, see which assets are accessed most frequently, and manage user permissions across multiple teams.

 While these features may be useful for large-scale organisations with complex workflows, Brandfolder comes with a steep learning curve and a high price tag.
 For smaller and mid-sized businesses, it can feel like buying a mansion when you only need a well-designed, functional space.